roholazandie/gaussian_process_tutorial/README.md

 ## Gaussian Process Tutorials
 This repo contains codes and best practices to learn gp.

+- a lot of codes are borrowed from Neil Lawrence works and codes

 ## Readings
 The curated list of best reading on gp on the web: